 NYC TV & Movie Tour in New York, NY

-On Location Tours • 51st Street & Broadway (in front of Ellen's Stardust Diner) • New York, NY 10018
+On Location Tours • In front of Ellen's Stardust Diner • New York, NY 10019View on Map

 Offered by On Location Tours, the NYC TV & Movie Tour features a fun, two-and-a-half-hour experience visiting some of the most iconic movie and television locations in NYC.
 Guests can enjoy seeing popular spots, like the Daily Bugle office from Spider-Man; the park featured in Glee, The Mindy Project and When Harry Met Sally; and other top spots from American Hustle, Friends, Seinfeld and more.

 If a child is age five or younger and will be sitting on your lap during the entire tour, you do not need to purchase a ticket for them.
 If they will be requiring a seat, however, you will need to purchase a Child ticket.
 While young children are welcome on the tour, please be aware if your child proves disruptive or excessively restless, you may be asked to leave.Where does the tour end?

 The tour ends at 55th Street and 8th Avenue.Are we on the bus the whole tour?

 Absolutely not.
 The tour takes place on a coach bus since the locations are spread out all around Manhattan.
 But they get off the bus at a number of locations along the way, giving you the opportunity to experience the locations and take pictures.
 Whenever you leave the bus, it is with the tour guide.
 The tour includes a mix of on-the-bus viewings of locations and stops to get off the bus to explore, all woven into the story of how they relate to the TV shows and movies that have portrayed them.Should I tip the tour guide?

 Gratuities are not included in the price of the tour ticket.
 A tip for exemplary service is always appreciated, but never required.Is there ever a circumstance when a location is omitted from the tour?